 Monitoring and Sharing of Personal Data

-7. We do not ordinarily share personal data or disclose it to other organisations (other than our group companies), unless the nature of our products and/or services requires us to do that or we are required to do so by law.
+We do not ordinarily share personal data or disclose it to other organisations (other than our group companies), unless the nature of our products and/or services requires us to do that or we are required to do so by law.
 For example, use of our Allocate Me app requires the sharing of data with third party employer organisations.
 We also use the services of marketing companies to help us engage with and communicate with you (see Section 15).

 Overseas transfers of Personal Data

-8. We ordinarily collect, process and store personal data only in the UK or within the EEA (usually as part of our operations in Ireland).
-However, we reserve the right to do so anywhere within the EEA and, if legally permitted, to continue to do so following any withdrawal of the UK from the EU) and (ii)where personal data has been collected in any of the other countries in which we operate (see Section 21), to do so there.
+Ordinarily we collect, process and store personal data in the UK or within the EEA (usually as part of our operations in Ireland).
+However, we reserve the right to do so (i) anywhere within the EEA (and, if legally permitted, to continue to do so following any withdrawal of the UK from the EU) and (ii)where personal data has been collected in any of the other countries in which we operate (see Section 21), to do so there.